Athens Greece Now

 I saw this via the An American in Greece / Living in Greece blog.

 ..
-The Greek private sector, which accounted for 97 percent of JEPA's orders three years ago, has collapsed .
+The Greek private sector, which accounted for 97 percent of JEPA's orders three years ago, has collapsed.

 Greeks like Papagrigorakis find their own state as alien as many foreigners.
 While some state officials head home even before their lunch break, most private entrepreneurs work hard.
 At JEPA, 15-hour days are the norm, as is weekend work.
-Many state enterprises, however, simply have "no reason to exist," complains Papagrigorakis.
-He refers to the famous example of the office to oversee the reclamation of a lake which vanished way back in 1957.

 In Greece, one in four employees works for the state.* Industry makes up only about 12 percent of gross domestic product -- about half as much as in Germany.
 Small- and medium-sized enterprises make up the largest part of the Greek economy.
 And these medium-sized enterprises do have their strengths.
 Greek college graduates are well trained -- like the engineers working at JEPA.